Wehner Group

 To achieve these ambitious goals, our team consists of people from both computer science and physics.
 We work towards:

-- New or improved software applications and protocols for quantum networks, with a focus on resource efficiency and performance in near-term quantum networks.
+- Applications – we work on designing and analyzing new application protocols, with a special focus on resource efficiency and performance in near-term quantum networks.

 Follow the latest developments in our work on twitter via @StephWehner.